markdaniel1982/ttlf_pp1/README.md

 ___
 ### Code

-* Code for 'latest releases' grid found on [Codepen](https://codepen.io/TexV/pen/pwywNW) and amended to suit my needs
+* Code for 'latest releases' grid found on [Codepen](https://codepen.io/TexV/pen/pwywNW) and amended to suit my requirements.

-* Color gradient css code from [w3schools](https://www.w3schools.com/css/css3_gradients.asp) and amended to suit my needs
+* Color gradient css code from [w3schools CSS Gradients](https://www.w3schools.com/css/css3_gradients.asp) and amended to suit my requirements.

+* Code and Styling for the dropdown menu taken from [w3schools Hoverable Dropdown Menu](https://www.w3schools.com/howto/howto_js_dropdown.asp) and amended to suit my requirements.

 ### Content & Media

-* Content from the site, including logos and bio text has been taken from [ttlf.net](ttlf.net) (the brands' current live site)
+* Content included in the site, including logos and bio text has been taken from [ttlf.net](ttlf.net) (the brands' current live site) and from the TTLF logo pack which was provided to me from the label owners.

 * Content and images from latest releases section on homepage has been taken from [toolbox digital shop](https://www.toolboxdigitalshop.com/trip-the-light-fantastic.html)

+## Fonts and Icons

  * Fonts from Google fonts

 * Icons from Fontawesome